-Dissociative Identity Disorder Treatment is important to understand because the challenges of the condition involved.
-Dissociative Identity Disorder (DID) is a condition where a person has two or more distinct personality states.
-People with this condition are often struggling with deep trauma or abuse.
+Dissociative Identity Disorder treatment is critical due to the chronic nature of the condition.
+Dissociative Identity Disorder (DID) is a diagnosis where a person has two or more distinct personality states.
+Those with DID are often struggling with deep trauma or abuse.

-A problem with dissociative identity disorder treatment is that Dissociative Identity Disorder is a condition that remains unfamiliar to many people.
+A problem with Dissociative Identity Disorder treatment is that the condition remains unfamiliar to many people.
 However, most of us have heard of multiple personality disorder.
 Dissociative Identity Disorder is the correct medical terminology for multiple personality disorder.

-A major problem is that many television and movies portray multiple personality disorder in ways that do not represent it accurately.
-Going for ratings and trying to sell tickets, they intensify exaggerate what is already a difficult mental health condition.
-Indeed, Dissociative Identity Disorder Treatment is challenging and needed.
+Many television and movies portray multiple personality disorder in ways that do not represent it accurately.
+Seeking ratings, they intensify or exaggerate a difficult mental health condition.
+Dissociative Identity Disorder treatment is vital to those struggling.

 Moreover, the change was made because “multiple personality disorder” is a misleading term, according to experts.
-Rather than having separate personalities, people with DID feel as if they have more than one entity, or “personality state,” living inside them.
-Ultimately, Dissociative Identity Disorder Treatment is about resolving the trauma that led to the creation of additional personality states as a means of survival.
+Rather than having separate personalities, people with DID feel as if they have more than one entity, or “personality state,” within them.
+Ultimately, Dissociative Identity Disorder Treatment is about resolving the trauma.
+This is to understand and rectify what led to the additional personality states as a means of survival.

 Multiple Personalities vs. Fragmented Identity

-Although movies about Dissociative Identity Disorder Treatment often show people with several distinct personalities, this is not necessarily true.
-Rather, people with Dissociative Identity Disorder have a different way of relating, perceiving, thinking, and remembering what they experience.
-The different personality states are a coping mechanism engendered by a mind deeply scarred by traumatic experience..
+Although media about Dissociative Identity Disorder treatment often show people with several distinct personalities, this is not accurate.
+Rather, people with Dissociative Identity Disorder have a different way of processing.
+They relate, perceive, think, and even remember differently.
+The varied personality states are a coping mechanism.
+Hence, this is engendered by a mind scarred by trauma.

-Such personality states may appear on the surface to be different personalities, but rather they are different manifestations of the same person.
+DID personality states may appear on the surface to be different personalities.
+However, they are different manifestations of the same person.
 For example, even though the different identities can have different names, mannerisms, voices, and preferences, they are not different persons in actuality.
 Therapists and survivors of DID sometimes call these different identities “alternate personalities,” “alters,” “ego states,” or “states of consciousness.”

 Stress is usually the trigger for a person with DID to transition into another personality state.
-Dissociative Identity Disorder Treatment is designed to reduce such stress and foster a safe place where true healing can begin to be fostered.
+Dissociative Identity Disorder treatment is designed to reduce such stress and foster a safe place where healing be fostered.

-Living with someone with Dissociative Identity Disorder is challenging on many levels.
-After all, people with DID often suffer from the long-term effects of trauma, which is a root cause of dissociative disorders.
-This is why Dissociative Identity Disorder Treatment is so crucial to access.
+Living with someone with Dissociative Identity Disorder can be challenging.
+Furthermore, people with DID often suffer from the long-term effects of trauma, which is a root cause of dissociative disorders.
+This is why Dissociative Identity Disorder treatment is so crucial to access.

-In addition, many people with Dissociative Identity Disorder may also have co-occurring disorders.
-For example, their alternate personality states could have an eating disorder, a substance use disorder or anxiety.
+In addition, many with Dissociative Identity Disorder may also have co-occurring disorders.
+For example, their alternate personality states could have an eating disorder, a substance use disorder, or anxiety.
 Furthermore, their daily functioning and ability to maintain relationships is often compromised by DID symptoms.

 Dissociative Identity Disorder Treatment Info

 - Almost 50 percent of American adults experience at least one dissociative episode in their lives.
-However, the vast majority of them do not meet the full criteria for for a Dissociative Identity Disorder or the need for Dissociative Identity Disorder Treatment.
+However, the majority of them do not meet the full criteria for treatment

 - More than 70 percent of people with DID have attempted suicide.